 A youth council is run by young people for young people so that they can get involved with the Town Council and local community.
 The youth council will work with the Town Council and other groups such as the Climate Emergency Advisory Group.

 The Town Council has researched other youth councils and held a Youth Forum meeting which took place on 3 December 2019.
 Nineteen young people attended and took part in the workshops coming up with brilliant ideas and shared their opinions.
 They felt it important to get “youth representation in the Town” and “to allow young people to speak out and engage on things for future generations”.

-The feedback from this Youth Forum meeting was very positive, the Town Council opened applications to be on Chippenham Youth Council in December 2019 and they will be open until Monday 20 January 2020.
+The feedback from this Youth Forum meeting was very positive, the Town Council opened applications to be on Chippenham Youth Council in December 2019 and closed Monday 20 January 2020.

 Chippenham Youth Council will be supported by Chippenham Town Council but will be youth led, you will be able to meet and share ideas with other young people, enhance their communication and leadership skills and work with the community of Chippenham.